-Under the Dublin III Regulation, all EU Member States are considered safe where the asylum applicant may find protection from persecution.
+Under the Dublin III Regulation, all EU Member States are considered safe places where the asylum applicant may find protection from persecution.
 An exception applies to cases in which there is an obvious risk of lack of protection, e.g. if it is well-known to the authorities, or if the asylum applicant brings evidence that there is a risk that they will not be protected properly.
 This real risk cannot be based on mere speculations, but has to be based on individual facts and evidence.
 This statement of risk has to be related to the individual situation of the asylum applicant.

-Country reports from various sources such as AIDA, UNHCR, the US Department of State, Amnesty International, Eurostat, as well as information from ACCORD and Austrian liaison officers are taken into consideration, but the threshold for declaring that a country is not in line with its obligations under the acquis is usually the establishment of an infringement procedure launched by the Commission against that country.
+Country reports from various sources such as AIDA, UNHCR, the US Department of State, Amnesty International, Eurostat, as well as information from ACCORD and Austrian liaison officers are taken into consideration.